s-yamauchi07/PawfectTrip/README.md

 |is_deleted            |boolean |null: false, default: false |

 ### Association
+- has_one: pet
-- has_many: plans
+- has_one: sns_credential
 - has_many: plan_likes
-- has_many: pets
+- has_many: plans, through: :plan_likes
 - has_many: hotel_likes
 - has_many: hotels, through: :hotel_likes
+- has_many: comments

 ## pets table
 |Column                |Type        |Options                        |